motleystate/dabeplech/docs/contribution_guide/api_connector.rst

 inheritance for your new classes with the corresponding Mixins to add the methods.
 Here is a description of the different Mixins:

-.. autoclass:: bioapi.base.LISTMixin
+.. autoclass:: dabeplech.base.LISTMixin
     :members:
     :undoc-members:
     :show-inheritance:

-.. autoclass:: bioapi.base.GETMixin
+.. autoclass:: dabeplech.base.GETMixin
     :members:
     :undoc-members:
     :show-inheritance:

-.. autoclass:: bioapi.base.POSTMixin
+.. autoclass:: dabeplech.base.POSTMixin
     :members:
     :undoc-members:
     :show-inheritance:

-.. autoclass:: bioapi.base.PUTMixin
+.. autoclass:: dabeplech.base.PUTMixin
     :members:
     :undoc-members:
     :show-inheritance: